-According to the Economic Policy Institute, So Called “Right to Work” laws prohibit workers and employers from agreeing to contracts that include fair share fees and force dues-paying union members to subsidize services to non-union employees.
+“So Called Right to Work” laws restrict freedom of association by prohibiting workers and employers from agreeing to contracts that include fair share fees, forcing dues-paying union members to subsidize services to non-union employees.

 - Federal law also prohibits unions from using member or non-member fees to pay for activities that might violate political or religious beliefs of a worker.